lisazevedo/writeups/HackTheBox/README.md

 # HackTheBox

-👍 = Completed.
+👍 = Completed

-⏳ = In progress.
+⏳ = Writeup in progress...

-🔴 = Stopped, depends on other tasks, depends on knowledge from other rooms.
+🔴 = Stopped, depends on other tasks, depends on knowledge from other rooms

 # Machines
 - 👍 [Lame](Lame/README.md)